johanley/almanac/README.md

 ### Be Sure to Read the Explanation
-The explanation is on the inside front cover.
+The explanation of how to understand the weekly and daily graphics is presented on the inside front cover.
-You will need to read the explanation in order to make sense of the data in the almanac.
+You'll need to read that explanation closely in order to make sense of the data in the almanac.

 ### Calculation of Weather Normals